CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 ## Let's Create A React App

 The Facebook team behind React have created a tool to help you create and set up React projects.
 It is called [Create React App](https://github.com/facebook/create-react-app).
-We will use it for the rest of the module.
+It sets up files like we saw in the previous example, so that you don't have to.

 > **Exercise**: Install & set up a Create React App by following the steps below

 ```
 npm install -g create-react-app

-create-react-app my-hotel
+create-react-app pokedex
-cd my-hotel/
+cd pokedex
 npm start
 ```

-Notice that create-react-app has created a bunch of folders for you in the `my-hotel` directory.
+The last command should open a web browser for you.
+This shows the application that we are going to be working on.
+Open the `pokedex` directory in your editor.
+Notice that create-react-app has created a bunch of folders for you.
+We will be working with the `pokedex` application for the rest of the module.

 ## React Components